Special Report - Web of lies: How a Spanish tech star fooled the world

 “My goal was that within two or three years, when we could make the jump to the Nasdaq, that it would all come together," Garcia Martin told the court, according to audio and video recordings reviewed by Reuters.
 Garcia Martin said his falsifications were initially aimed at trying to cover up for losses incurred after making overdue payments to another firm that had sued Gowex for unpaid bills.

-Now Gowex, once valued at more than $2 billion, has filed for bankruptcy; an investigating judge is examining if it has moved funds abroad.
+Now Gowex, once valued at more than $2 billion (£1.2 billion), has filed for bankruptcy; an investigating judge is examining if it has moved funds abroad.

 The rise and collapse of what was once one of Spain’s most celebrated start-ups is an exceptional chapter in Europe’s faltering attempts to claim a share of a global technology industry largely in the hands of the United States and Asia.